 If you lack the patience for detail-oriented wholecloth quilting, you may want to incorporate another fabric like this vintage linen place mat to get the design started.
 In this Linen Wholecloth Quilt, feathers are quilted inside the place mat, which is surrounded by flowers.
 The contrasting brown quilt top is stitched with cathedral windows in an all-over design.
 Lovely!

 Vintage Wholecloth Quilt

 With the addition of vintage linens, this Wholecloth Quilt from Cindy Needham features pops of white atop a soft beige background.
 The detailed free-motion quilting includes flowers, feathers, cathedral windows, leaves and more.
-In her Bluprint course Machine Quilting Wholecloth Quilts, Cindy teaches both medallion quilts with a central focal point and all-over designs.
+In her Craftsy course Machine Quilting Wholecloth Quilts, Cindy teaches both medallion quilts with a central focal point and all-over designs.